Asa Gray: Life work

-In addition to the "Asa Gray disjunction", one of Gray's greatest achievements was the vast network of scientists he built who all communicated with one another and exchanged ideas.
-He is considered the preeminent American botanist of the 19th century.
+Some of Gray's achievements were the "Asa Gray disjunction", and the vast network of scientists he built who all communicated with one another and exchanged ideas.
+He is considered the pre-eminent American botanist of the 19th century.

 On Gray's 75th birthday, botanists led by editors of the Botanical Gazette presented Gray with a silver vase with the inscription "1810, November eighteenth, 1885.
 Asa Gray, in token of the universal esteem of American Botanists."
 An accompanying silver salver had the inscription "Bearing the greetings of one hundred and eighty botanists of North America to Asa Gray on his 75th birthday, Nov.
 18, 1885."

 Also received on his 75th birthday was a poem by James Russell Lowell: